WicherW/esp8266-rtos-blinds/README.md

 #define WIFI_PASS "PASS"

 #endif
 ```

+## Initial Calibration
+After the first startup, when the blind is fully raised, make sure `max_down_position` and `current_step_state` are zeroed by clicking "Full Up".
+Then, run the blind all the way down using calibration mode by entering the number of steps (1000 steps is approximately 4 cm).
+After this operation, the sliders can be used freely.

 ## Pinout
 TODO :)

 ## Docker - Windows
 This project uses Docker, so make sure you have Docker and WSL2 installed.